ramzybouyahya/ramzybouyahya.github.io/_posts/2022-09-19-Page-Insight-Can-Add-Questions-to-Pages-Fun-Fact-Prompts.md

 ### 🧾 Description
 Normally, only Page Admins or Editors or Moderator can add questions to a Page.
 However, a user with Page Insight role (intended for view-only access) could leverage Graph API/GraphQL to create new questions on the Page.

-Impact: View‑only Insight users can post content‑like prompts on the Page, violating least‑privilege and enabling unauthorized content injection under the Page identity.

 **Impact:** View‑only Insight users can post content‑like prompts on the Page, violating least‑privilege and enabling unauthorized content injection under the Page identity.

 ---